 This writing will be brief (compared to some of my other writings).
 I simply want to use a few historical and Scriptural facts to make a few points, and primarily to address some false assumptions and false teachings that are going around.
 If you've been Torah Observant (and been on the Internet) for any length of time, you've no doubt encountered most if not all of these teachings.
-Sadly, many fall for them when they are new to this walk.
-The feeling that you've been lied to and betrayed by the Christian Church for so long has led many to reject any and all orthodoxy.
+Sadly, many fall prey to them when they are new to this walk.
+The feeling that you've been lied to and betrayed by the normative Christian Church for so long has led many to reject any and all orthodoxy.
 I tend to say, "A little bit of orthodoxy can go a long way."
-And yet, not everything the Church does is wrong.
+And yet, not everything the Church does or has done is wrong.
+It is also unfair to speak so monolithically, as if the "Church" were a singular entity, all sharing the same beliefs and practices.
+One need only a attend an Anglican or Greek Orthodox service and then a non-denominational Charismatic service to understand there are just as many differences between Christian denominations as there are between Torah-keepers and the average evangelical.
 Not everything they believe is a lie.
 And many things are merely misconceptions.

-This article will not be a popular one, as those that need to read it the most will likely disagree wholeheartedly based on their current belief system, and I honestly believe few will change their stance, or even look it up for themselves.
-Nonetheless, I pray that you will search these things out for yourself, and test them against the Word.
-Further, I ask that if you still disagree with me, PLEASE don't feel the need to bash me (or anyone else).
-However, please DO look things up for yourself.
-It is our responsibility as Believers to test what we've been told, and that goes for Christian teachers as well as Messianic teachers.
+This article will not be a popular one for many of the Hebrew Roots folks, as those that need to read it the most will likely disagree wholeheartedly based on their current belief system.
+Nevertheless, I pray that you will search these things out for yourself, and test them against the Word.
+And please do look things up for yourself.
+By that I mean, actually study, don't just Google something or watch some sensationalistic YouTube video and assume you now have the answer.
+It is our responsibility as Believers to test what we've been told, and that goes for normative Christian teachers as well as Torah Observant ones.

-There are three things I want to address: "Jesus," "Lord," and "Adonai."
+There are three terms I will address here: "Jesus," "Lord," and "Adonai."
 There is quite a bit of misinformation going around regarding these words.
 Some arise from wishful thinking, and some are a complete farce.
 The theories for these appear to be primarily as follows:

 Jesus - The main theory, by far, is that it means "hail Zeus."
 This theory existed more than 30 years ago, though was greatly popularized by Lew White in his book "Fossilized Customs."
 According to White, the name "Iesous" really comes from "Ie" meaning "to hail/praise" and "Sous" being a moniker for Zeus, which tells us that the name "Iesous" means "hail/praise Zeus."
 Other theories include "Jesus means 'horse' in Hebrew" or "hippo."
 Another claim is that the Greek Ιησους (Iesous) from which is derived the Latin Iesus and the English Jesus, pays homage to Zeus (in the "sous" ending) as well as to the goddess of healing "Iaso / Ieso."
 One less common theory also purports that "sus" means "pig" in Latin, and that "je" means "land/earth" and thus "je-sus" means "earth pig."

-Lord - Again popularized by Lew White (as well as Dr. Chris Koster), it is said that the English title "Lord" is a reference to an ancient Roman house-deity named "Larth."
+Lord - Again popularized by Lew White (as well as Dr. Chris "C.J."
+Koster), it is said that the English title "Lord" is a reference to an ancient Roman house-deity named "Larth."
 What is more, according to these proponents, is that "Lord" is what the Hebrew name "Baal" means.
-Thus, according to Lew White, calling our creator "Lord" is the same as calling Him Baal.
+Thus according to the aforementioned theorists, calling our creator "Lord" is the same as calling Him Baal.

 Adonai - They say that this term, which is the Hebrew equivalent of the English "lord" or "master" is a perversion.
 They say that Hellenistic Jews stole this term from the Greek god Adonis, and so they began to call YHWH by the title "Adonai" being a form of "Adonis," and thus continuing this tradition must mean that they are referring to the Almighty by a pagan name.